-For more information on the criteria for qualifying as a small company visit Small companies regime – are you eligible?
+For more information on the criteria for small companies visit Entitlement to the small companies regime.

-For more information on the criteria for qualifying as a micro-entity visit Micro-entities regime – are you eligible?
+For more information on the criteria for micro-entities visit Entitlement to the micro-entities regime.

 For more information on the requirements and simplifications available to small companies and micro-entities, including some practical considerations to help you choose the right financial reporting regime according to your circumstances visit Small and micro-entity reporting – choosing the right regime.

-For more information on the criteria for qualifying as a medium-sized company visit Medium-sized companies – eligibility criteria.
+For more information on the criteria for medium-sized companies visit Entitlement to the medium-sized companies regime

 Any companies that do not meet the criteria to be a micro-entity, or a small or medium-sized company, are large companies and are required to prepare and file full accounts.